MrGiddy/Python-For-DataScience/0x02-data_manipulation_with_pandas/README.md

 - Note that the rank is an integer, so you need to convert the user input to an integer

 ## 3. Reading Data
+- You are working with 'ca-covid' CSV file that contains the COVID-19 infection data in California for the year 2020
+- The file provides data on daily cases and deaths for the entire year
+- Find and output the row that corresponds to December 31, 2020

 ## 4. Working with Data
 ## 5. Grouping